HimanshuBhadoria2022/cs296-FinalProj/README.md

 <h1> CS 296 Final Project by Himanshu Bhadoria (hb6) </h1>

 Use <i>lein run</i> to start game.
-The game has 8 rooms and objects to collect/manipulate.
+The game has 8 rooms and many objects to collect/manipulate.

 The goal of this game is to trek through the house and gather different materials to make yourself a smoothie.
 Once you make the smoothie, the game is complete.